Benchmarking Nighttime Traffic Sign Recognition with Illumination-Adaptive Detection and Semantic Attribute Reasoning: Introduction

 \section{Introduction}

-Robust object detection and fine-grained classification remain core challenges in computer vision.
-Advances in deep learning and visual architectures have achieved remarkable progress across diverse domains \cite{redmon2016you, ren2015faster, krizhevsky2012imagenet, liu2016ssd}, supported by large-scale scene understanding datasets \cite{lin2014microsoft, kuznetsova2020open, everingham2015pascal}.
-In this work, we focus on Traffic Sign Recognition (TSR), introducing a new benchmark dataset and a multimodal framework designed for robust detection and classification under challenging nighttime conditions.

 Traffic signboards play a critical role in Advanced Driver Assistance Systems (ADAS), autonomous driving, navigation, and smart city systems.
-However, most existing traffic sign datasets \cite{shakhuro2016russian, zhu2016traffic, ertler2020mapillary} predominantly feature daytime imagery, leaving night-time recognition underexplored.
-To mitigate this gap, prior studies have employed generative translation or domain adaptation techniques such as CycleGAN \cite{zhu2017unpaired} and CyCADA \cite{hoffman2018cycada} to synthesize night-time scenes from daytime data.
-Yet, these approaches often introduce unrealistic artifacts and fail to capture complex photometric effects (such as glare, reflections, and sensor noise), resulting in a persistent domain gap that hinders robustness in real-world deployment \cite{sakaridis2021acdc, chen2018learning, punnappurath2022day}
+However, most existing traffic sign datasets \cite{shakhuro2016russian, zhu2016traffic, ertler2020mapillary} predominantly feature daytime imagery, leaving nighttime recognition underexplored.
+To mitigate this gap, prior studies have used generative translation or domain adaptation techniques such as CycleGAN \cite{zhu2017unpaired} and CyCADA \cite{hoffman2018cycada} to synthesize nighttime scenes from daytime data.
+Yet, these approaches often introduce unrealistic artifacts and fail to capture complex photometric effects (such as glare, reflections, and sensor noise), resulting in a persistent domain gap that hinders robustness in real-world deployment \cite{sakaridis2021acdc, chen2018learning, punnappurath2022day}.
+Additionally, a prior study shows that generative translation to nighttime conditions do not accurately assess a model’s performance during the real nighttime scenario \cite{lin2025yolo}.

+TSR has been widely studied in computer vision research \cite{li2017perceptual, lin2025yolo, eykholt2018robust, sun2024llth}.
+However, these studies have largely been validated on datasets with significant limitations.
+These benchmarks typically lack nighttime imagery, data from diverse camera sensors, and varied weather conditions.
+Moreover, the traffic sign classes represented often exclude real-world adversaries, such as damaged or partially occluded signs.
+This presents a gap, underscoring the need for extensive research under more challenging and realistic operational scenarios, particularly during nighttime.

 To address this limitation, we present INTSD, a real-world \textbf{I}ndian \textbf{N}ighttime \textbf{T}raffic \textbf{S}ign \textbf{D}ataset.
 The INTSD covers a wide range of geographical area across India and features 14k+ fully annotated instances, in diverse lighting and weather conditions.
-It also introduces four additional classes that are frequently misclassified by detection models but are absent in existing benchmarks.
+It also introduces four additional classes that are frequently misclassified by TSR models but are absent in existing benchmarks.
 The inclusion of natural noise factors such as glare and motion blur, makes it a new standard for traffic sign detection and classification tasks.